Written by Tenley Haraldson.

 Bleach exposure can cause reactions like eye irritation, blurry vision, burning throat, chemical burns, and shortness of breath.
-Bleach is also highly reactive when combined with the wrong chemicals (e.g. ammonia, alcohol, acids).
+A highly reactive substance, bleach can cause serious results when combined with the wrong chemicals (e.g. ammonia, alcohol, acids).
 Even clothing washed in bleach can cause dermatological reactions in people with sensitive skin.

 How to Avoid Using Bleach

 There are plenty of excellent ways to clean household surfaces and fabric with gentle, effective products:

 - Whitening clothes without bleach can be done easily and efficiently.

 - When used correctly, our hydrogen peroxide disinfectant kills more than 99.9% of germs, bacteria, and viruses.
 It also helps break down dirt, gunk, and grime.

 Sulfates (like SLS and SLES) are incredibly good at removing dirt and oil from a wide variety of surfaces.
 You'll find that they're often used to increase foaming in bath and cleaning products.

 But SLS can cause eye, skin, and respiratory irritation.
 It’s also harsh on sensitive skin and eczema – especially in concentrations greater than 2%.
 Unfortunately, concentrations can vary between 1%-30% in cleaners and personal products.
 This can be even higher for bubble baths and body washes.

 Note: While SLES was developed to be gentler than SLS, the manufacturing process can create 1,4- dioxane, a potential carcinogen.